Is Active Meditation a Productive Use of Time?

 Many people speak approvingly of the results they’ve gotten from meditation.

 Meditation is a solid secular answer to replace a religious or spiritual orientation.
-Though meditation as a process has its roots in religious practice, it’s a way for secular society to recommend a practice whereby you get some of the spiritual benefits without outwardly recommending a diety.
+Though meditation as a process has its roots in religious practice, it’s a way for secular society to recommend a practice whereby you get some of the spiritual benefits without outwardly recommending a deity.
 Mindfulness meditation focuses on the health benefits of a practice.

 As a trend, it’s absolutely understandable.
 In these days and age, for many reasons, lots of people feel burned by God and by organized religion, as indicated by polling.
 The trend is for society to be less religious and investigate alternative spiritualities.
 It’s as if they don’t understand what free will is, have not fully processed what it means to have free will, or don’t recognize the existence of Satan.